zhangchl007/MCW-App-modernization/Hands-on lab/Manual-resource-setup.md

    ![Terminal menu is open.
 Edit > Paste command is highlighted.](media/paste-terminal.png "Pasta to terminal")

-4. Run the code below to copy Parts Unlimited web site files to the wwwroot folder targeted by the local web server.
+4. Run the code below to copy Parts Unlimited website files to the wwwroot folder targeted by the local webserver.

    ```PS
    Expand-Archive -LiteralPath "C:\MCW\MCW-App-modernization-master\Hands-on lab\lab-files\web-site-publish.zip" -DestinationPath 'C:\inetpub\wwwroot' -Force
    ```

-5. In the [Azure portal](https://portal.azure.com), navigate to your **SqlServer2008-ip** resource by selecting **Resource groups** from Azure services list, selecting the **hands-on-lab-SUFFIX** resource group, and selecting the **SqlServer2008-ip** Public IP address from the list of resources.
+5. In the [Azure portal](https://portal.azure.com), navigate to your **SqlServer2008-ip** resource by selecting **Resource groups** from the Azure services list, selecting the **hands-on-lab-SUFFIX** resource group, and selecting the **SqlServer2008-ip** Public IP address from the list of resources.

     ![The SqlServer2008-ip IP address is highlighted in the list of resources.](media/sqlip-selection.png "SqlServer2008 Public IP resource")

-6. In the **Overview** blade select **Copy** to copy the public IP address and paste the value into a text editor, such as Notepad.exe, for later reference.
+6. In the **Overview** blade, select **Copy** to copy the public IP address and paste the value into a text editor, such as Notepad.exe, for later reference.

     ![SqlServer2008-ip resource is open.
 Public IP Address copy button is highlighted.](media/sqlip-copy-public-ip.png "SqlServer2008 Public IP")